zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [Msdiv 117] (#msdiv117) {#msdiv117 .ref .msdiv} (17-18)

 [APZ 117.1] (#apz117 .1) {#apz117 .1 .ref .apz} "Yamsei Wakali Terun
-God” is (ii) the embodiment of the embodiment of the embodiment A complainant of the Lord of the Sirath, (iii)
+God" is (ii) the embodiment of the embodiment of the embodiment A complainant of the Lord of the Sirath, (iii)
 Should be applied here (ii)) Yamsee Alavigumu
 Stratily (here (ii) should be applied.)
 You and the epidermis,